 Aggregation of amyloidogenic proteins, such as tau and alpha-synuclein, are implicated in Alzheimer's and Parkinson's disease, respectively.
 Removal of these toxic protein aggregates to reduce cell stress is important to prevent progression of the neurodegenerative processes.
 While much research has focused on how aggregates are assembled, relatively little is known about the reverse process of aggregate removal.
 The ubiquitin-proteasome system (UPS) is responsible for selective protein degradation, thus preventing aggregate formation.
 Dr Yu Ye's recent research has further suggested that proteasomes may also target aggregates in vitro (Cliffe et al.) and in model mammalian cell lines (Zhang et al.).
 Single-cell patch-clamp and nanopipette aggregate delivery methods further found that cellular proteasomes actively respond to cell stress in a cytoskeleton-dependent manner (Zhang et al).
 Using a multi-disciplinary approach that combines state-of-the-art fluorescence microscopy with CRISPR-Cas9 gene-editing techniques, neurobiology approaches and established proteasome biochemistry, Dr Ye's research direction is uniquely placed to investigate how proteasomes maintain cell homeostasis by targeting aggregates at distinct localisations.

-The main objective of this UK DRI research programme is to investigate proteasome translocation in response to cell stress to restore homeostasis.
+The main objective of his research programme is to investigate proteasome translocation in response to cell stress to restore homeostasis.

 The activity of proteasomes controls a wide range of processes including DNA repair, immune system activation, cell cycle and prevention of protein aggregation.
 It is currently unclear how proteasomes respond to cell stress and damage.
 Proteasomes are traditionally thought to diffuse throughout the cell to selectively degrade proteins and maintain homeostasis.
 Dr Ye's recent data, and that from others, have further suggested that proteasome localisation can also be dynamic in space and in time, and translocation may occur through both diffusion and active transport.
 Despite the importance of proteasome dynamics in cells and the various regulatory roles associated with the proteasome, little is known about the biological mechanisms and associated protein partners that help to drive proteasome translocation to target its substrate.
 Dr Ye's current research evolves around the following topics: